Ella-e/Ella-e.github.io/_pages/about.md

 I am a final year Computer Science undergradute at [School of Computing](https://www.comp.nus.edu.sg/), [National University of Singapore](https://www.nus.edu.sg/).

-With a passion in solving real-world problems, my research intersts lie in Embodied AI and Dexterous Manipulation.
-I am currently doing my Final Year Project about Robot Manipulation under the supervision of Prof. Lin SHAO.
+With a passion in solving real-world problems, I have a broad interest in embodied AI with current focus on <strong>robot learning</strong> and <strong>dexterous manipulation</strong>.
+I am currently doing Final Year Project about Robot Manipulation under the supervision of Prof. [Lin SHAO](https://linsats.github.io/).
 I’m actively seeking PhD opportunities beginning in August 2026 and am always open to new collaborations - please feel free to reach out~

 Email: mu_zhaoyu@u.nus.edu